pipiscrew/timeline/application/misc.md

 copy /b *.txt all.txt
 ```

-* when preocess does not exist, make an action
+* when process does not exist, make an action
 ```
 @echo off